Yemen: Ancient history

-A Kendite prince called Yazid bin Kabshat rebelled against Abraha and his Arab Christian allies.
-A truce was reached once the Great Dam of Marib had suffered a breach.
-Abraha died around 570.
-The Sasanid Empire annexed Aden around 570.
-Under their rule, most of Yemen enjoyed great autonomy except for Aden and Sana'a.
-This era marked the collapse of ancient South Arabian civilization, since the greater part of the country was under several independent clans until the arrival of Islam in 630.
+Yazid bin Kabshat, a Kendite prince, rebelled against Abraha and his Arab Christian allies.
+A truce was reached when the Great Dam of Marib was damaged.
+After Abraha died around 570, the Sassanids annexed Yemen.
+Under their rule, Yemen, except for Aden and Sanaa, enjoyed significant autonomy.
+The annexation ended ancient South Arabian civilisation, with the country being fractured between clans, until the arrival of Islam.